 You pay a premium each month for Part B. If you get Social Security, Railroad Retirement Board, or Office of Personnel Management benefits, your Part B premium will be automatically deducted from your benefit payment.
 If you don’t get these benefit payments, you’ll get a bill.

 Most people will pay the standard premium amount.
 However, if your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you may pay an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.

-The standard Part B premium amount is $121.80 (or higher depending on your income).
-However, most people who get Social Security benefits will continue to pay the same Part B premium amount as they paid in 2015.
-This is because there wasn’t a cost-of-living increase for 2016 Social Security benefits.
+The standard Part B premium amount is $170.10 (or higher depending on your income).
+However, most people who get Social Security benefits will continue to pay the same Part B premium amount as they paid in 2022.
 You’ll pay a different premium amount if:

 - You don’t get Social Security benefits.

 - You’re directly billed for your Part B premiums.